INTRODUCTION

 The aims and objectives of the code are:

-- To allow the school to function in an orderly way where children can make progress in all aspects of their development
+- To allow the school to function in an orderly manner where children can make progress in all aspects of their development

 - To create an atmosphere of respect, tolerance and consideration for others